tpluscode/tpluscode.github.io/source/_posts/2016-04-11-test-typescript-with-typescript.markdown

 }
 {% endcodeblock %}

-The `systemjs` section:

-1. reuses jspm configuration,
-1. adds path to typescript and systemjs
-1. sets default module extension for libs and tests
-1. make sures these modules will be loaded directly without a transpilation step
-1. have libs and jspm_packages served by karma server
+The `systemjs` section reuses jspm configuration and sets up paths served by karma server.

-The `packages` and `transpiler` settings must also be set up the same way in `config.js` of JSPM.
-Here's an excerpt:
+The `config.js` file should look similar to the one below.
+Mind the `packages` and `transpiler` settings which make systemjs load selected typescript modules directly without upfront transpilation.

 {% codeblock lang:js %}
 System.config({